top of page

 When Minor Renovations Are Worth It

-• Updates help match neighborhood comps
+• Improvements help match neighborhood comparable

-• You want to attract move-in-ready buyers
+• You want to appeal to move-in-ready buyers

-• You have 3–8 weeks to prepare
+• You have a few weeks before listing

 • You want to maximize net proceeds